annotation/text-fabric/docs/Api/App.md

     ??? info "mod=None"
         `mod` is a comma-separated list of modules in the form `{org}/{repo}/{path}`.
-        It will load all features of all those modules, and download them from GitHub of they are missing.
+        All features of all those modules will be loaded.
+        If they are not yet present, they will be downloaded from GitHub first.

         For example, their is an easter egg module on GitHub, and you can obtain it by

         ```